lukeorland/moore_and_lewis_data_selection/README.markdown

 ## Calculate perplexity difference ##

-1. Extract the target-side vocabulary from the specific-domain corpus

-1. Select the equivalent number of segments from the target-side of the general domain as in the specific domain for building a language model.

-1. Build a language model from general-domain target text, with vocabulary restricted by non-singleton tokens from the in-domain corpus.

-1. Build a language model from specific-domain target text, with vocabulary restricted by non-singleton tokens from the in-domain corpus.

-1. Calculate the perplexity of the general-domain text segment against the general target-side LM.

-1. Calculate the perplexity of the general-domain text segment against the specific target-side LM.

-1. Subtract the perplexity of the source-side target text against the general-domain LM from the perplexity of the source-side text against the specific-domain LM

-The following computation process is performed first on the source-language side, then the target-language side if desired.
+The following computation process is performed first on the source-language side, then on the target-language side if desired.

 1. Extract the vocabulary from the specific-domain corpus.
 The vocabulary consists of all non-singleton types.

+1. Randomly select the equivalent number of segments from the the general domain as in the specific domain for building a language model.

+1. Build a language model from general-domain text, with vocabulary restricted by non-singleton tokens from the specific-domain corpus.

-1. Build a language model from non-in-domain text, with vocabulary restricted by that of the in-domain corpus.
+1. Build a language model from specific-domain text, with vocabulary restricted by non-singleton tokens from the specific-domain corpus.

-1. Calculate the perplexity of the non-in-domain text against the LM.
+1. Calculate the perplexity of the general-domain LM for the general-domain text segment.

-1. Calculate the perplexity of the source-side non-in-domain text against the in-domain LM.
+1. Calculate the perplexity of the specific-domain LM for the general-domain text segment.

-1. Combine perplexity differences, unprocessed/raw source-, and target-side text segments into a single file.

-This script prints out a file with the calculated perplexity difference, the source-side text segment, then the target-side text segment, all tab-delimited.
-Finally, it sorts the file by the perplexity difference value.
+1. Subtract the perplexity of the general-domain LM from the perplexity of the specific-domain LM for each sentence

 ## Sum the two differences together if doing bilingual ranking ##

-1. Combine perplexity differences, unprocessed/raw source-, and target-side text segments into a single file.
+1. Combine perplexity differences, unprocessed/raw source-, and target-side text segments into a single file and print these rows and colums out to a tab-delimited file.

 1. Add together the perplexity differences for both target- and source-languages

 ## Sort the general domain lines by ranking ##

-1. Sort training data by (summed) perplexity difference scores and delete consecutive duplicate training candidates.
+1. Sort training data by the (summed) perplexity difference scores and delete consecutive duplicate training candidates.
-1. Write source and target training corpus files in sorted order.
+1. Write separated source- and target-language training corpus files in sorted order.

 # TODO #